 The Catholic Church is a hierarchy, not a democracy, . . .
 How perverse and suspicious we must be to think “tyranny” whenever we think “hierarchy”.
 That is like thinking “counterfeit” whenever we think “money”, or “rape” whenever we think “sex”.14

-If the “Bible only” provides a command, example, or inference for the Protestant Church of Christ’s model, the group has not yet presented it in any manner that its shoppers can discover.
-What your shoppers are able to find, however, is an oft-repeated preference, a theory, lots of rationalizations for self-called positions, but no scriptural support.
+If the “Bible only” provides a command, example, or inference for the Protestant Church of Christ’s model, it has not yet been presented in any manner that shoppers can discover.
+What your shoppers are able to find, however, is an oft-repeated preference, a theory, lots of rationalizations for self-called positions, but no scriptural support; every Scripture presented by the Protestant Church of Christ is not actual Scripture; they are interpretations disguised as Scripture.
 If the Scriptures support your model, then the passage(s) have evaded all of Christianity for centuries until your group discovered it, yet refuses to share it or direct anyone to it.

 © Copyright.
 All written material is property of Patrick Vandapool.
 All rights reserved.

 If this sort of stuff interests you then please help me via Patreon!

 13 Leroy Brownlow, Why I am a Member of the Church of Christ (Fort Worth: The Brownlow Corporation, 2004), 39,40.

 14 Peter J. Kreeft, Handbook of Catholic Apologetics (San Francisco: Ignatius Press, 2009), 436.